AWGL/variant_classification_DB/readme.md

 A  database to hold information about variant classifications done within the laboratory.

-The main purpose of this database is to store the results of classifying variants using the ACMG guidlines [1].
+The main purpose of this database is to store the results of classifying variants using the ACMG guidelines [1] and CNVs using the ACMG CNV guidelines [2].

 ## Install and Setup